panva/jose/docs/types/interfaces/JWTPayload.md

 > \[`propName`: `string`\]: `unknown`

-Any other JWT Claim Set member.
+Any other JWT Claims Set member.

 ## Properties